peritext/peritext/specification/sections/doc-tech.md

 Modularity of the data parsing model and data access:

-* modulo is purposed to be source-agnostic, and not indispensable for source reviewing (data should be easily readable without using modulo)
+* peritext is purposed to be source-agnostic, and not indispensable for source reviewing (data should be easily readable without using peritext)
 * data access, data management and data processing should be separated
 * data models (for metadata, markdown, referencing) should be encoded in separate data files (.csv, .json) from the code
 * external resources transactions (zotero, google spreadsheet ...) should be clearly separated from the core of the engine